-ARENA or Nationalist Republican Alliance is a conservative right-wing Salvadoran political party.
-Since its creation, the ARENA political party has been one of the principal political forces in El Salvador.
+The Nationalist Republican Alliance, ARENA, is a Salvadoran conservative right-wing political party.
+Since its creation and until 2021, ARENA was one of the predominant political forces in El Salvador.

-During its existence, the right-wing political party has always faced many challenges.
-Nonetheless, it has regularly managed to come ahead and have an influential presence in Salvadoran politics.
+Since its formation, the right-wing political party has always faced political challenges.
+Nevertheless, it has regularly managed to come ahead and have an influential presence in Salvadoran politics.

 Salvadoran ex-presidents belonging to ARENA.